 Giving away that wealth is also not a simple task.
-A wealth advisor has to be able to analyze every wealth decision from the perspective of returns, taxes, costs, estate planning, retirement planning, life goals, etc. simultaneously to give the client the best possible advice.
+A wealth manager has to be able to analyze every wealth decision from the perspective of returns, taxes, costs, estate planning, retirement planning, life goals, etc. simultaneously to give the client the best possible advice.

-Wealth advisors charge a fee for the services that they offer.
+Advisors charge a fee for the services that they offer.
 The compensation is either fee-only or fee-based.
 The fee-only model involves a fee that is calculated as a percentage of the total assets invested through the wealth advisor.

 A fee-only model can also be hourly or milestone-based as well.
 A fee-based model involves fees as well as commissions.
-The wealth advisor gets commissions when certain investment products are purchased by/invested in by the client.
+The advisor gets commissions when certain investment products are purchased by/invested in by the client.

 At Pillar Wealth Management, we believe that the fee-only model provides the most unbiased advice.
 If you want to work with an exclusive, fee-only, fiduciary financial advisor that specializes in high and ultra-high net worth portfolios, then reach out to Hutch Ashoo to discuss your situation and get some useful pointers.

-It would not be great for you to spend a few hours researching and speaking with a wealth advisor only to find out later on that the advisor won’t be able to work with you.
+It would not be great for you to spend a few hours researching and speaking with a wealth manager only to find out later on that the advisor won’t be able to work with you.

 Do I Need a Wealth Manager or a Financial Advisor?